sedation Dentistry Harrisonburg va

 To administer general anesthesia in the office, an oral surgeon, like Dr. Kesecker, must have completed at least five months of anesthesia training.
 Qualified applicants then undergo an in-office evaluation by a state dental board-appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff on anesthesia-related emergencies.
 Dr. Kesecker has successfully completed the evaluation process, and is a licensed state examiner.
 The license is renewed every two years as long as the doctor maintains the required amount of continuing education units related to anesthesia.

 Who should consider Sedation Dentistry?

 If the thought of dental treatment fills you with dread, then sedation dentistry is well worth considering.
 Whether you have a phobia or something less, by allowing your Oral Surgeon to sedate you, dental treatment can be carried out quickly and efficiently.
 Talk to your surgeon about sedation dentistry if you have problems with any of the following:

 ✓ A fear of dentists

 ✓ A gag reflex that causes problems during treatment

 ✓ Need to have a vast amount of work carried out

 How do I get started?

-Call a treatment coordinator at Legacy Surgery to discuss your sedation options with Dr. Kesecker.
+Call a treatment coordinator at Legacy Surgery in Harrisonburg VA to discuss your sedation options with Dr. Kesecker.